Already have a Username/Password for Spanish Journal of Agricultural Research?

 The Spanish Journal of Agricultural Research (SJAR) is a quarterly international journal that accepts research articles, reviews and short communications of content related to agriculture.
 Research articles and Short communications must report original work not previously published in any language and not under consideration for publication elsewhere.

-SJAR main aim is to publish papers that report research findings on the following topics: agricultural economics; agricultural engineering; agricultural environment and ecology; animal breeding, genetics and reproduction; animal health and welfare; animal production; plant breeding, genetics and genetic resources; plant physiology; plant production (field and horticultural crops); plant protection; soil science; and water management.
+SJAR publishes papers that report research findings on the following topics: agricultural economics; agricultural engineering; agricultural environment and ecology; animal breeding, genetics and reproduction; animal health and welfare; animal production; plant breeding, genetics and genetic resources; plant physiology; plant production (field and horticultural crops); plant protection; soil science; and water management.
 SJAR is not publishing articles whose topic is “food science and technology”.
+Original research on genetic association studies must report variance estimates explained by those genetic variants/alleles in study.
 Articles on local research will only be publishable if they show methodological innovation or results that can be extrapolated to other areas.

-Reviews aim to provide an overview for an issue of great interest or topicality.
-Reviews will be invited by the Editorial Board.
+Reviews or minireviews aim to provide an overview for an issue of great interest or topicality.
+They will be invited by the Editorial Board.
 However, potential authors can suggest topics to the Editor-in-Chief.
-Authors must be experts and have several publications on the subject.
+Authors must have published some works earlier on the subject.

 Upon submission, the manuscript will be cursorily inspected in the editorial office for compliance with the author instructions.
 Manuscripts that do not achieve the prerequisites for publication (please refer to these guidelines) will be immediately rejected.
 Remaining manuscripts will be assigned to the corresponding Editor-in-Chief, which may reject or allocate them to one of the twelve Section Editors, depending on the topic.
 Section Editors maintain a global vision of their topic areas.
 They select Associate Editors, who are responsible for identifying relevant referees for single-blind peer review (the referees know the identity of the authors, but the authors do not know the identity of the referees).